 A study done by the National Highway Traffic Safety Administration showed that “more than 18 percent of fatally injured drivers tested positive for at least one illegal or prescription drug in 2009.”
 Driving while under the influence of drugs is just as dangerous as driving drunk and is taken just as seriously by the law.

-For this reason, law enforcement has ramped up DUI enforcement efforts in Austin, leading to many wrongful arrests.
-If you or a loved were wrongfully arrested in Austin for a DUI offense, contact The Law Office of Jackson F. Gorski as soon as possible.
+For this reason, law enforcement has ramped up DUI enforcement efforts in Texas, leading to many wrongful arrests.

 Driving Under The Influence of Drugs In Texas

 In the state of Texas driving under the influence of drugs is treated similarly to charges faced when arrested for driving a vehicle while intoxicated by alcohol.
 The Texas Penal Code defines intoxicated as “not having the normal use of mental or physical faculties by reason of the introduction of alcohol, a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance into the body.”

 In the state of Texas, there is an implied consent for drug and alcohol tests if a police officer suspects you are driving while intoxicated.
 If you refuse to take a test, your refusal can be used against you and you can still face criminal charges.
 If an officer believes you are driving while under the influence and the blood or urine test comes up positive, then you will face Driving Under the Influence (DUI) charges.

 According to Texas DPS, the white male population is the demographic that is arrested the most for DUI.
 Of the nearly 90,000 DUI arrests a year that take place in Texas, most of them are alcohol-related.
 Even with a decreasing drug abuse arrest rate, there are still thousands of people a year charged with driving under the influence of drugs in the state of Texas.